hakan-vintercapital/index/index_methodology.md

 8.  have a monthly trading volume that exceeds 20% of its circulating supply.

-9.  have at least a daily volume of USD 20 million over the past month.
+9.  have for the past month had a daily trading volume that exceeds USD 20 million.

 10. have not been deemed a security, or potential security, by the BlockchainX index committee.